bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 # Onboarding

-Accessory manufacturers MUST follow a minimum set of steps for their accessories to be detectable by platforms.
+Accessory manufacturers MUST follow a minimum set of steps for their accessories to be detectable by platforms such as adding their Network ID value to the [Manufacturer network ID Registry](#manufacturer-protocol-registry).
-* Add their company to the IANA registry (until available, manufacturers can use the temporary registry)
-* Add complete information for each accessory to the Product Data Registry

 Additional details will follow in 2024 to specify formats for disablement instructions and product images.